AnimalGenomicsETH/Lectures/Genomic_breeding_pitch.md

 ### Practical 2 -- Building and visualising pangenomes

-Misc topics
+Starting from a curated set of several assemblies

- - building small pangenome
+ - build a small minigraph pangenome
- - visualising
+ - use BandageNG to visualise/explore the pangenome
- - finding region of interest
+ - identify regions of interest in the pangenome for subsequent analysis

 ### Lecture 9 -- "Next generation" pangenomics

+ - "super"pangenomes
  - personalised pangenomes
- - "super"pangenomes
+ - implicit pangenomes

 ## Section 4 -- Emerging topics